-"ICSID Convention" means the Convention on the Settlement of Investment Disputes between States and Nationals of Other States, done at Washington on 18 March 1965;
+"ICSID Convention" means the Convention on the settlement of investment disputes between States and nationals of other States, done at Washington on 18 March 1965;

-"information protected under its competition law" means:
+"information protected under its competition laws" means:

-- (a) for Canada, information within the scope of Section 29 of the Competition Act, R.S.C.
+for Canada, information within the scope of Section 29 of the Competition Act, R.S.C.
 1985, c.
-34, or a successor provision; and - (b) for the Federal Republic of Nigeria, any information protected by a specific provision enacted to protect information provided in confidence to any authority of the Federal Republic of Nigeria acting in competition matters, or a successor provision;
+34, or a successor provision; and for the Republic of Serbia, information in accordance with Article 45 of the Law on the Protection of Competition, or a successor provision;